 Raising Ragdolls is fun and rewarding.
-We love what we do because we see the smiles our babies bring to the families who take home their first Ragdoll Kitten!
+We love what we do because we see the smiles our babies bring to the families who take home their first Ragdoll kitten.
 Or the love that a Ragdoll kitten can bring to a person who has lost a spouse, or whose children have moved on with their lives and have children of their own.
 At Texas Ragdoll Kittens our Ragdolls are family to us.
 They live in our home and they occupy the same space that we live in with our family.
 All of our kittens are loved and cared for around the clock from the moment they are born in our home.
 They require a quiet environment in order for their mother to nurse them and it is crucial that this not be interrupted during the first two weeks or the babies could fail to thrive and even possibly die.
 Each mother is in her own room with her litter of kittens and requires privacy and quiet.
 We cherish every one of our babies from the tiniest to the biggest and for this reason we protect them from outside influences.
 At 4 weeks they start moving around but they still weigh less than one pound and are very fragile.
 Even at that age, they are much too small and fragile for visitors to hold or to walk around.
 We take great care to provide our babies with a clean and sanitary (as much as it can be with litter boxes and kittens around) environment and we remove our shoes when we walk in the nursery area where our babies and mothers nurse/sleep because their immune systems are not ready for outside bacteria or viruses.
 It is for this reason that visiting our babies prior to this age is out of the question.
-We work hard with babysitters and with the assistance of our veterinarians to keep all of our babies healthy before they go home and take the utmost care with our fragile Ragdoll babies.
+We work hard to keep all of our babies healthy before they go home and take the utmost care with our fragile Ragdoll kittens.
 So please read below and understand that it is okay for you to be picky about where your next family member comes from, and it is ok for us to protect the ones we love as well.